Banff Jasper Collection

 Melissa’s Missteak

-Melissa’s Missteak is a Banff institution that’s spanned generations of visitors.
+Melissa’s Missteak is a Banff institution that spans generations.
 Since opening in 1978, the locally owned and operated spot has become known for its high-quality cuts of Alberta beef, though the breakfast menu may be just as beloved.
-Fuel up with custom omelettes, a smoked salmon benny or a Montreal smoked meat breakfast sandwich.
-Or, keep it simple with a fresh fruit bowl or banana-berry smoothie.
+Fuel up with custom omelettes, a prime rib Benny or a Montreal smoked meat breakfast sandwich.
+Or, keep it simple with a fresh fruit bowl or strawberry peak smoothie.

-For beverages of a different kind, order a mimosa flight with OJ, cranberry, pineapple, peach, raspberry or grapefruit juice, or start the day with a brunch Caesar — the “hair of the dog” remedy of choice in Alberta consisting of spicy Clamato spiked with vodka or gin.
+For beverages of a different kind, order a mimosa flight with your choice of juices, or start the day with a brunch Caesar — the “hair of the dog” remedy of choice in Alberta consisting of spicy Clamato spiked with vodka or gin.

 Juniper Bistro

 Juniper Hotel’s in-house bistro serves up brunch daily.
-The brunch menu features a curated selection of freshly made classics with unique twists, including the Juniper benny — served with bannock, braised rabbit and juniper berry glaze — and a French toast stuffed with stewed apples, brie and apricot coulis.
+The brunch menu features a curated selection of freshly made classics with unique twists, including the Juniper bennies — with choice of smoked salmon, short rib, asparagus and other a.m. options atop eggs and bannock.

 Breakfast plates of of French toast, eggs and potatoes.